vmxdev/tkvdb/README.md

 ## Supported operations

   * Add a new key/value pair to the database.
   * Delete an existing key from the database.
-(NOT IMPLEMENTED YET)
   * Querying the database for a specific key.
-(NOT IMPLEMENTED YET)
   * Iterating through a range of database keys (either forwards or backwards).

 ## Basic usage